precice/precice.github.io/README.md

     open-uri.rb:364:in `open_http': 429 Too Many Requests (OpenURI::HTTPError)
     ```

     while building the site locally, then you have been rate limited by Google Scholar.
-Comment out the contents of `_plugins/googlescholar.rb` to continue developing.
-Alternatively open [http://scholar.google.com/](http://scholar.google.com/) in a Browser and complete the Captcha.
+Comment out the contents of `_plugins/googlescholar.rb` (or rename said plugin file) to continue developing.
+Alternatively open [http://scholar.google.com/](http://scholar.google.com/) in a browser and complete the Captcha.

+For further information see the [documentation page on common issues](https://precice.org/docs-meta-common-issues.html).